Why Stories Need Data

 01 Get Technical Help from AI

 Before creating your own custom datasets, you'll need to install Python and several libraries (e.g., collections of pre-written code)on your local machine.
 Installation processes vary significantly between Windows, Mac, and different system configurations.
 Fortunately, AI assistants like ChatGPT or Claude can provide personalized instructions based on your exact setup and troubleshoot errors in real-time.
-And they have nearky infinite patience for beginners.
+And they have nearly infinite patience for beginners.

 In fact, following instructions from ChatGPT is how I got started with Python last year when I was interested in running scripts and learning about classification models.